OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

   decoding.
 Defaults to minimum of `navigator.hardwareConcurrency` and what is specified by `maxNumberOfWebWorkers`.
 Some windows machines require smaller values.
 - `acceptHeader` : accept header to request specific dicom transfer syntax ex : [ 'multipart/related; type=image/jls; q=1', 'multipart/related; type=application/octet-stream; q=0.1' ]
+- `investigationalUseDialog`: This should contain an object with `option` value, it can be either `always` which always shows the dialog once per session, `never` which never shows the dialog, or `configure` which shows the dialog once and won't show it again until a set number of days defined by the user, if it's set to configure, you are required to add an additional property `days` which is the number of days to wait before showing the dialog again.
 - `requestTransferSyntaxUID` : Request a specific Transfer syntax from dicom web server ex: 1.2.840.10008.1.2.4.80  (applied only if acceptHeader is not set)
 - `omitQuotationForMultipartRequest`: Some servers (e.g., .NET) require the `multipart/related` request to be sent without quotation marks.
 Defaults to `false`.
 If your server doesn't require this, then setting this flag to `true` might improve performance (by removing the need for preflight requests).
 Also note that if auth headers are used, a preflight request is required.